bryanstark1/portfolio-html/README.md

 Indigo Dye = #16425B
 Sky Blue = #81C3D7

 5. Carousel: I utilized the walkthrough from the class repo to create a carousel that matched my portfolio's theme - changing colors, shadows, and hover effects.
+I also included the changing of the text below the carousel

 6. Encountered an issue with the header after introducing the carousel to the Projects page - header shrunk in width.
 Applied min-width and max-width properties (201px each) to rectify.